Former President Jimmy Carter Discharged From Hospital

 As NPR has reported, Carter, 95 has suffered from a series of recent health challenges, including an operation last month to relieve pressure on his brain following two falls at his home.

-There were "no complications from the surgery" the Carter Center announced after his procedure last month.
+There were "no complications from the surgery," the Carter Center announced after his procedure last month.

 Carter served as president from 1977 to 1981.
 Prior to that, he served as governor of Georgia.